 Particularly on WordPress sites, feature images have a range of uses, one of them is as a product image.
-If you’re wanting to showcase your products, it’s important that the image itself portray clearly what is actually for sale.
+If you’re wanting to showcase your products, it’s important that the image itself portrays clearly what is actually for sale.

 Look at it from different positions on the site, to judge whether it’s clear in all different aspect ratios.
 If it’s not clear, it’s best to choose an alternative image that better showcases your product, otherwise it may not do the job of enticing customers.

-Reader’s will often want an eye break from all the text in your post.
+Readers will often want an eye break from all the text in your post.
 Even short blog posts will look and read better if they contain images.
 Text-heavy posts can be daunting and they only cater to certain types of people.

 Tips To Create Great Feature Images

 For example, food blogs should contain imagery with the actual food they’re teaching users to make.
 The feature image for these should be of high-quality, show the food in its best light and make it look irresistibly delicious.

 If you create a killer feature image, then you can afford for the images inside the post to be of slightly less quality.
 That is assuming you cannot make them both high in quality and informative.
 Ideally, they should easily demonstrate some of the steps the user will be taking and how the food looks during each stage.

-In contrast, for many B2B sites, you’re feature image is deemed to do better when made with custom-made graphics.
+In contrast, for many B2B sites, your feature image is deemed to do better when made with custom-made graphics.
 This way, they can be specific to your brand, giving your site a more professional image.

 Sometimes, creating your own graphic for your featured image doesn’t always generate the best results.
 If you’re not graphic-savvy sadly it’s unlikely you’ll be able to design an outstanding image that your audience will love.
 For this, it’s best to speak with a graphic designer.